 Departure Day:

-Because you will be crossing the International Date Line, you will arrive on Christmas Island on Wednesday after departing Honolulu on Tuesday.
-Likewise, you will depart Christmas Island on Wednesday and arrive back in Honolulu on Tuesday.
+The flight between Honolulu and Chrismas Island crosses the International Date Line.
+This means guests will arrive on Christmas Island on Wednesday after departing Honolulu on Tuesday.
+The same is true on the way back from Christmas Island.
+Guests depart Christmas Island on Wednesday and arrive back in Honolulu on Tuesday.

 Documentation Requirements: